neo-hack/webext-template/README.md

 - `src` - main source.
   - `contentScript` - scripts and components to be injected as `content_script`
   - `background` - scripts for background.
-  - `components` - auto-imported Vue components that shared in popup and options page.
+  - `components` - auto-imported React components that shared in popup and options page.
   - `styles` - styles shared in popup and options page
   - `manifest.ts` - manifest for the extension.
 - `extension` - extension package root.